About Pat

 * * *

-My other poetry titles are Inherent Vice and Looking for Bivalve, both published by Pecan Grove Press.
-I've been published in numerous literary magazines, including Delmarva Review, Ecotone, Ekphrastic Review, Fledgling Rag, Italian Americana, Light, Little Patuxent Review, North American Review, Passager, Poetry Porch, The Raintown Review, String Poet, and Valparaiso Poetry Review, as well as the anthologies An Amaranthine Summer: Poems and Stories (Kelsay Books 2021), Bay to Ocean 2020 and 2022 (Eastern Shore Writers Association), Beach Mysteries (Cat & Mouse Press 2020), Challenges for the Delusional (Jane Street Press 2012), Letters to the World: Poems from the Wom-Po LISTSERV (Red Hen Press 2008), Love Affairs at the Villa Nelle (Kelsay Books 2018), More Challenges for the Delusional (Diode Press 2018), Nasty Women Poets: An Unapologetic Anthology of Subversive Verse (Lost Horse Press 2017), and The Cento: A Collection of Collage Poems (Red Hen Press 2011).
+My other poetry titles are Inherent Vice and Looking for Bivalve, both published by Pecan Grove Press but sadly out of print.
+I've been published in numerous literary magazines, including Barstow & Grand, Delmarva Review, Ecotone, Ekphrastic Review, Fledgling Rag, Gargoyle, Italian Americana, Light, Little Patuxent Review, Loch Raven Review, North American Review, Passager, Poetry Porch, Poetry Superhighway, The Raintown Review, String Poet, Valparaiso Poetry Review, and Verse-Virtual, as well as the anthologies An Amaranthine Summer: Poems and Stories (Kelsay Books 2021), Bay to Ocean 2020 and 2022 (Eastern Shore Writers Association), Beach Mysteries (Cat & Mouse Press 2020), Challenges for the Delusional (Jane Street Press 2012), Letters to the World: Poems from the Wom-Po LISTSERV (Red Hen Press 2008), Love Affairs at the Villa Nelle (Kelsay Books 2018), More Challenges for the Delusional (Diode Press 2018), Nasty Women Poets: An Unapologetic Anthology of Subversive Verse (Lost Horse Press 2017), and The Cento: A Collection of Collage Poems (Red Hen Press 2011).

 I've also written feature articles for the magazines Chesapeake Bay, Diverse Issues in Higher Education, Soaring, and Women in Aviation.